Telephone: 07887 507580

-Gary maintains and is the general editor of the property law website at www.propertylawuk.net and is on the editorial board of the White Book.
+Gary maintains and is the general editor of the property law website at www.propertylawuk.net and for many years was on the editorial board of the White Book.
 He is an associate member of Tanfield Chambers and for 19 years sat as a Deputy District Judge.

 - Landlord and tenant disputes (commercial and residential)